You couldn't find the answer here?

 What is left, what is right guitar mechanics?

-Here you can find out the exact difference, including a picture, between a left one and a right guitar machine head.
+Here you can find out the exact difference, including a picture, between left and right guitar mechanics.

 What does bass side and treble side mean in guitar machine heads?

-It means whether it is a left (bass side) or right (treble side) guitar machine head.
+It means whether it is a left (bass side) or right (treble side) guitar mechanism.

-You can find out how to distinguish left from right guitar mechanics here.
+You can find out how to distinguish between left and right guitar mechanics here.

 What does gear ratio mean in guitar machine heads?